 The amount of time you have been in business is, of course, a sign of reliability and for that reason Fundability to lenders and credit providers.

 But what is the day when a corporation starts?
 It’s the day of incorporation.
 This is one reason why, the quicker you incorporate, the better.

 Does your business have every one of its necessary licenses to operate in your industry and area?
 When did you get your licenses?
 A lender or credit provider won’t consider your company to genuinely be in business if you’re missing essential licenses.
 The faster you get licensing, the better.

 The day you open your business bank account is an important one in the life of your corporation.
-The account opening date is the business’s opening date, far as lenders are concerned.
 A longer history is better.

 There are some similarities between personal and business bank accounts.
 But to open a business bank account, the business owner must submit added documentation.
 This includes business registration paperwork.
 It can often (though not always) include proof of having an EIN.

 A business bank account lists both the owner and the business.
 Such accounts may require a certain minimum balance to avoid maintenance fees.
 Fees in general tend to be higher than those for personal business bank accounts.

 Congruency is a requirement here, as it is in all other areas.

 Financial institutions keep credit ratings which help them determine whether to lend your company cash.
 Essentially, these are unbiased measures of Fundability, per the lender.
 In part, these scores are based upon the historic actions of you with reference to your business bank account.

 A rating of Low-5 is usually believed to be the minimal rating for getting funding.